How I Canned My Own Peach Jam

 With the rack in place on the bottom of the canner, I placed all the preserves into the canner and added water to completely cover the tops of all the jars.
 The water should be about an inch over the tops of the jars to ensure they stay covered during processing.

-canning jars in canner
+Cans in a canner

 I brought the water to a boil, placed the lid on the canner and let the water boil for about 10 minutes.
 Once the processing time was complete, I removed the canner from burner and let the preserves rest in the canner for another 5 minutes.
 The jar lifter included in the utensil set was great for removing each jar from the hot water bath.
 When removing preserves from a canner, grasp the jar below the rim so the lid will not be disturbed and the seal broken.

-jar lifter
+Jar lifter

 It’s best to leave your canned fruit undisturbed until the jars are completely cooled.
 As they start to cool, you’ll hear a happy “POP!” as the lids seal down nice and tight.
 The next day, test the seal on each jar by gently pressing down on the center of the lid.
 If the jar is properly sealed, the lid will not flex but will fill rigid, instead.
 If a jar didn’t seal properly, just place it in the fridge and enjoy.